 iOS 7, September 2013

 However, it seemed as if there were too many changes all at once for most users who liked their older iPhone models.
-People complained about the difficulty of reading small, thin fonts as well as citing motion sickness being caused by the new animations.
+People complained about the difficulty of reading small, thin fonts and citing motion sickness caused by the new animations.

 iOS 8, September 2014

-The iOS 8 returned with a renewed focus on delivering some significant new features like Apple Pay (a contactless payment method) as well as an Apple Music subscription service that arrived later in the iOS’s life (update version 8.4).
+The iOS 8 returned with a renewed focus on delivering significant new features like Apple Pay (a contactless payment method).

 While August 2015’s 8.4.1 version was iOS’s last, Apple continues to offer support for this operating system at this time.

 With September 2015’s iOS 9, Apple decided to address the observations that they got too focused on developing apps and were not focused enough on improving and beefing up the operating system.